Superpose: Rigid-group / Flexible Structure Overlay

 -p, --pseudo combine phi_i with psi_i-1, else individual dihedrals.

-end of an explicitly defined hinge: chain-residue, requires –end, repeatable.
+-e END, --end END end of an explicitly defined hinge: chain-residue, requires --end, repeatable.

 Estimate impact of refined torsion angle changes on superimposition.